 So if you plan to organize yourself as an LLC or corp, be sure to follow all the requirements.
 Your attorney or accountant can help you get it right.

-So what’s your structure?
+So what’s your business structure?

 Your business is unique. and what’s right for you might not be right for your neighbor’s business.
-So weigh your options, seek out good counsel, and then choose the entity type that fits you best.
+So weigh your options, seek out good counsel, and then choose the business entity type that fits you best.